svaksha/pythonidae/Biology.md

    * Chapter-6.
 The state of the art in image recognition
    * Chapter-7.
 The future of neural nets
 * [Deep Neural Networks: A Getting Started Tutorial](http://www.visualstudiomagazine.com/articles/2014/06/01/deep-neural-networks.aspx)

+# STRUCTURAL BIOLOGY
+* [CheShift](https://github.com/aloctavodia/cheshift) is a software for prediction of 13Cα and 13Cβ chemical shifts and validation of protein structures.